kevinsalter/sketches/contents/articles/4-mobile-recognition/index.md

     - **this is supposed to be fun!!**
 - there might be better [alternatives to dropdowns](http://www.lukew.com/ff/entry.asp?1950)
 - how does the navigation work?
-    - I'm leaning towards a fullscreen nav motif throughout the app (i.e. popovers, dialogs, and navigation would all take up the full screen while they're being used)
 - how many clicks/swipes are required to accomplish a certain task?
     - _[not that that matters?](http://uxmyths.com/post/654026581/myth-all-pages-should-be-accessible-in-3-clicks)_
 - mobile internet is slow